What Is Lewy Body Dementia?Admin2022-07-27T09:11:36-04:00

 Sleep disorders are common in people with LBD but are often undiagnosed.
 A sleep specialist can help diagnose and treat sleep disorders.
 Sleep-related disorders seen in people with LBD may include:

-- Excessive daytime sleepiness—Sleeping 2 or more hours during the day.
+Excessive daytime sleepiness — Sleeping two or more hours during the day.

 Behavioral and Mood Symptoms of Lewy Body Dementia

 Changes in behavior and mood are possible in LBD and may worsen as cognition declines.
 These changes may include:

 Depression — A persistent feeling of sadness, worthlessness, or inability to enjoy activities, often with trouble with sleeping or eating.

 Apathy — A lack of interest in normal daily activities or events; less social interaction.

 Anxiety — Intense apprehension, uncertainty, or fear about a future event or situation.
 A person may ask the same questions over and over or be angry or fearful when a loved one is not present.

 Agitation — Restlessness, as seen by pacing, hand wringing, an inability to get settled, the constant repeating of words or phrases, or irritability.

 Delusions — Strongly held false beliefs or opinions not based on evidence.
 For example, a person may think his or her spouse is having an affair or that relatives long dead are still living.
 Capgras syndrome, in which the person believes a relative or friend has been replaced by an imposter, may also appear.